 Fax: (307) 766-5625

-Admission to the Master's and Doctoral Neuroscience Programs are based on GRE scores, transcripts, letters of recommendation, and your personal statement.
+Admission to the Doctoral Neuroscience Programs is based on GRE scores, transcripts, letters of recommendation, and your personal statement.
 You will be best prepared for our program if you have successfully completed courses in neuroscience, biology, chemistry, and other sciences.
 Deadline for submission of application material is February 15.
 Applications are screened once they are complete and outstanding applications may receive early admission.
 Students are typically admitted to start during the Fall semester.

 Download the Application in .DOC format

 Admission to the Graduate Neuroscience Program is a two step process.
 The first step in this process is carried out by the Neuroscience Program admissions committee.
 This step does not require any fee but does require that all requested materials be submitted as described below.